Harika-SVL/Databases/notes.md

 * Scaling helps in solving the needs, as the usage grows
     * _**Vertical Scaling**_ : increase hardware or system resources
     * _**Horizontal Scaling**_ : increase number of servers running databases
-* Relational Databases donot have inbuilt support for horizontal scaling
+* Relational databases donot have inbuilt support for horizontal scaling
-* Replications need to be setup, for `bidirectional transfers` (DBA skills are required)
+* Replications need to be setup, for `bidirectional transfers` ( DBA skills are required )

 ![alt text](shots/4.PNG)

-* Majority of the applications read more data than writing
+* Majority of the applications read data more than writing

 ![alt text](shots/5.PNG)

-* Administration:
-    * Installation/Patching/Configuring
+* Administration :
+    * Installation / Patching / Configuring
         * OS
         * DBMS
-    * User Managment
+    * User managment
-    * Connection Management
+    * Connection management
     * Backups and recovery
-    * Performance Tuning
+    * Performance tuning
     * Replications

 ### NOSQL Databases

-* _**NOSQL (Not only SQL)**_ Databases are used to store semi structured information
+* _**NOSQL (Not only SQL)**_ databases are used to store semi-structured information
-* NOSQL Databases are designed to support :
+* They are designed to support :
     * inbuilt horizontal scaling
     * semi-structured
     * don’t impose strict schema’s
-* NOSQL Database Types :
+* Types of NOSQL databases :
-    * Key-Value Stores
+    * Key-Value stores
     * Document-DB
-    * Wide-Column Databases
+    * Wide-Column
-    * Graph Databases
+    * Graph

 ![alt text](shots/6.PNG)

-### Goal: To Set up a database
+### Goal : To set up a database

 #### On-premises

-* To setup a Microsoft SQL Server on a Windows Server
-* Download SQL Server and install it
+* To setup a Microsoft SQL Server on a Windows Server, download SQL Server and install it
 * Once the installation is done, try installing Azure Data Studio to connect to the database

 ### AWS with Managed Database